Step 5: Build an aggregation pipeline

 Select a field to use as a watermark

 To start with, we’ll configure some essential metadata.
 Watermarks are a core component of the processing logic in time-based aggregations.
-Although we won’t delve into the details here, you can explore a Windowing in SQL on watermarks and windowing at your convenience.
+Although we won’t delve into the details here, you can explore Windowing in SQL and watermarks at your convenience.

-1. From the Streams page, select the http_events stream.
+1. From the Streams page, select the http_events stream and select the Schema tab.

 An image showing the icon for selecting a field as a watermark. width="900"